mawfia/SWE-681-Programming-Assignment/README.md

 Current Maintainer:
  * M. Andrew Williams

-This is an alternate programming assignment proposed to and appproved by Dr. Wheeler
+This is an alternate programming assignment proposed to and appproved by Dr. Wheeler.